cspace-deployment/django_example_config/README.md

 Then, normally, you should restart Apache

-At the moment, ’setup.sh’ script deploys the tip of the master branch?
+At the moment, ’setup.sh’ script deploys the tip of the master branch.
-Someday, it should take an additional parameter, which is the tag to deploy
+Someday, it should take an additional parameter, which is the tag to deploy.

 Good hunting!